rebeccaccc/NLP_pipeline_disaster_response/README.md

 2. Run the following command in the app's directory to run your web app.
     `python3 run.py`

-3. Now, open another Terminal Window.
+3. Now, open another Terminal window.
 Type `env|grep WORK`.
 You'll see output contains SPACEID and SPACEDOMAIN.
-<br> In a new web browser window, type in the following: `https://SPACEID-3001.SPACEDOMAIN`,subsituting SPACEID and SPACEDOMAIN in the terminal window.
+<br> In a new web browser window, type in the following: `https://SPACEID-3001.SPACEDOMAIN`.
+Subsitute the corresponding elements in the web address with the SPACEID and SPACEDOMAIN in the terminal window.
+Then, press Enter.